Training Brochure & Pricing

-The Vibration Analysis Cat III in July is a four day course, with an additional day for review and the exam, and is intended for people who are confident with spectrum analysis but who wish to push on and learn more about signal processing; time waveform and phase analysis; cross-channel testing; machine dynamics; fault correction; and more.
+The Vibration Analysis Cat III in July is a 5 day course, including a day for review and the exam, and is intended for people who are confident with spectrum analysis but who wish to push on and learn more about signal processing; time waveform and phase analysis; cross-channel testing; machine dynamics; fault correction; and more.

 If you wish to truly master vibration analysis and be able to run a successful condition monitoring team, then you are ready for this course.